-The Medicines and Healthcare products Regulatory Agency (MHRA) has published Drug Safety Update for January 2014 (PDF).
+The Medicines and Healthcare products Regulatory Agency (MHRA) has published Drug Safety Update for March 2014 (PDF).

 Action: Clinicians will find this publication to be a useful review of current issues in drug safety.

 MTRAC issued two new Commissioning Support reviews in March 2014.
 The reviews cover denosumab and rifaximin.

 The denosumab (Prolia®) summary advises that this drug is suitable for restricted prescribing in primary care, following secondary care initiation and stabilisation of treatment.
 The review notes that this medicine has relatively strong evidence but a lower place in therapy as recommended by NICE guidance.